 He dropped some cash into the beggars’ cup and hurried into

-He saw the same beggar sitting cross-legged in front of the
+He saw another beggar sitting cross-legged in front of the

-He held a sign that read: “Dying from AIDS.
-Please help me.”
+His sign read: “Dying from AIDS.
+Please help.”

 Bonwit dropped some cash into his cup and hurried onto